Noore573/Homework/Readme.md

 This was a homework in the ISS course there is two version of the program , one for client only communication where the Client send the message and the server recieve it , and the other the server will be able to respond to the Client choose wich one will suit your need and requirment
+The app was done by me and my partner Hanaa

 ---